openedx/xqueue-watcher/README.md

 Sandboxing
 ==========
 The recommended way to sandbox python is by using [CodeJail](https://github.com/edx/codejail).
-Create a json file like this:

-	{
+In your handler configuration, add:

-		"python": {
+	"CODEJAIL": {
+		"name": "python",
 		"python_bin": "/path/to/sandbox/python",
 		"user": "sandbox_username"
 	}
-	}

-And add `-j path/to/config.json` on the xqueue_watcher command.
+Then, `codejail_python` will automatically be added to the kwargs for your handler.
 You can then import codejail.jail_code and run `jail_code("python", code...)`.
 You can define multiple sandboxes and use them as in `jail_code("special-python", ...)`

 The old method of sandboxing is as follows: